peter-kozarec/io/README.md

-# io: C++ Library for Asynchronous I/O with Boost.Asio and C++20 Coroutines
+# libio: C++ Library for Asynchronous I/O with Boost.Asio and C++20 Coroutines

-io is a C++ library that provides asynchronous I/O functionality using Boost.Asio and C++20 coroutines.
+libio is a C++ library that provides asynchronous I/O functionality using Boost.Asio and C++20 coroutines.
 It simplifies the development of asynchronous I/O operations by leveraging the power of coroutines while benefiting from the robustness and performance of Boost.Asio.

 ## Features